 Within thirty (30) days of receiving the notice referred to in the fourth paragraph above (that is, any conviction of a drug charge), the University will discipline any employee who is convicted of a drug charge in violation of this policy.
 Disciplinary action may include suspension from or termination of employment or any other lesser remedy deemed appropriate.
-Among other things, the institution may require the convicted employee to participate in a drug abuse assistance or rehabilitation program approved for such purposes by appropriate federal, state or local agencies as a condition of continued employment.
-From time to time, drug-free awareness programs will be established to inform the employees about this policy, the dangers of drug abuse in the workplace, and available drug counseling, rehabilitation and assistance programs.
+Among other things, the institution may require the convicted employee to participate in a drug abuse assistance or rehabilitation program approved for such purposes by appropriate federal, state or local agencies as a condition of continued employees about this policy, the dangers of drug abuse in the workplace, and available drug counseling, rehabilitation and assistance programs.
 Employees should consult the "Workers Compensation Injury Procedure" for further important information.